Free Heating System Repair or Replacement Program.

-The Heating Repair Replacement Program shall provide for the replacement or repair of a homes primary heating system, such as a furnace, fireplace or water heater.
-Note that the program may be called slightly different names in different states and counties across the country.
+The free Heating Repair Replacement Program provides for the replacement or repair of a homes primary heating system, such as a furnace, fireplace, HVAC system or water heater.
+Note that the program may be called slightly different names in different states and counties near you.
+There may also be grants to pay for emergency repairs or other forms of financial assistance.
+Find more information on how and where to apply for free heating system repairs near you below.
 It can also be incorporated as part of other government benefit programs, such as weatherization or maybe the crisis LIHEAP program.

-In addition to assisting with repairs and providing new units, the Heating Repair Replacement Program can provide for the performance of energy conservation measures on primary heating systems for low and moderate income homeowners across the nation.
+In addition to assisting with repairs and providing new units, the Heating Repair Replacement Program can provide for the performance of energy conservation measures.
+This form of assistance will be for the primary heating systems for low and moderate income homeowners across the nation.
 Participants in the HRPP program are typically also served under the federal government Weatherization program, and can benefit from both services.

 Qualifying low to moderate income families with children, elderly, and disabled homeowners with broken furnaces, heaters, fireplaces or water heaters will often receive priority.
-Applications for them will normally be processed first and other groups can then apply if there is still funding.
+Applications for them will normally be processed first and other groups can then apply if there is still funding near you.

 They can receive help through the Heating Repair or Replacement Program, which was created by the federal government Housing and Human Services Department.
 The programs are run at the local state and county level, and funding is distributed from these local municipalities.
 Your community action agency is often the leading organization to apply at, or they can refer you to the correct non-profit organization to contact in your town or county.
+Applications may also be processed by Social or Human Service offices near you.
 The program is available as the result of a grant that was established from the U.S. Department of Housing and Urban Development.

 Eligibility for the HRRP

 However, if sufficient funding is still available after the heating season when the demand for help is the greatest, HRRP may be able to still provide additional aid.
-The program can complete maintenance work (such as tuning and cleaning the unit) and if the unit was repaired but is still not in top notch condition, during the off season the program may provide for the replacement of heating systems and furnaces that are still in poor condition and not worth repairing.
+The program can complete maintenance work (such as tuning and cleaning the unit).
+If the unit was repaired but is still not in top notch condition, during the off season the program may provide for the replacement of heating systems and furnaces that are still in poor condition and not worth repairing.

-Many people will not qualify for a new heating or cooling system, primarily due to the fact that the government will only provide so much funding.
-Additional monies are also available for asbestos abatement only as needed.
+Grants and funding is limited.
+Some people will not qualify for a new heating or cooling system, primarily due to the fact that the government will only provide so much money each year.
+Additional funds are also available for asbestos abatement only as needed.
 This will ensure that any heating system repairs or replacements that need to occur are completed safely.

 Heating Repair Replace Program limits